How is Reporter powered?

 The newest model of Reporter uses about 18-20V.

-Yes, Reporter is not directly compatible with 230V and always needs a power adapter.
+Yes, Reporter is not directly compatible with 230V and always needs a power charger.

 What solar panel does Reporter use?